 The total antioxidant capacity of plasma serves as the primary measure for assessing the oxidative stress status in the body (Fierri et al., 2024).
 Plasma contains compounds that combat oxidative stressors and protect cells and biomolecules from damage (Silvestrini et al., 2023).
 The collective action of antioxidant molecules reflects the plasma antioxidant capacity (Kıran et al., 2023).
 Oxidative stress occurs when reduced plasma antioxidant potential is observed (Vasquez et al., 2021).
 The decrease in plasma antioxidant capacity following Plasmodium infection and PQ therapy indicated their ability to induce oxidative stress.
 The increase in the plasma antioxidant status of M. cecropioides suggests its counteractive effect against oxidative stress caused by infection and PQ therapy.
 This effect may be linked to the phenolic content and compounds known for their antioxidant activity.
 The oxidative impact of infection and PQ therapy was evident through reduced packed cell volume, hemoglobin concentration, and RBC count.
 Free radicals from infection and drug metabolism may cause hemolysis, reduced hematological parameters.
 This aligns with the known effects of malaria and PQ toxicity.
 M. cecropioides administration increased these parameters, indicating its potential to counteract the oxidative effects of malaria and PQ toxicity.
-PQprimaquine mediates antiplasmodial activity through free radical generation (Tittelmeier et al., 2025), and its activity may be compromised when combined with antioxidant compounds.
+Primaquine mediates antiplasmodial activity through free radical generation (Tittelmeier et al., 2025), and its activity may be compromised when combined with antioxidant compounds.
 Since M. cecropioides has antiplasmodial activity, it was expected to augment PQ activity; however, an antagonistic effect likely occurred through its stronger antioxidant activity.
 This antagonism was more pronounced at higher concentrations, with no significant effect at lower doses.
 This indicates that PQ therapy may be compromised by high antioxidant levels; thus, the benefits of combination therapy may be exploited at lower concentrations.
 Changes in body weight were also an adverse effect.
 Weight reduction after acute infection is likely multifactorial, involving fluid and nutrient loss from increased gastrointestinal permeability, reduced food intake, and elevated metabolism due to fever (Walsh, 2019).
 The Plasmodium burden may have caused malabsorption and accelerated glucose generation through gluconeogenesis (Moize et al., 2024).
 Although PQ therapy cleared the plasmodium, it did not improve body weight.
 Appetite loss, a PQ side effect, may explain the lack of improvement after treatment.
 Combined with MC, the body weight decreased further.
 Anti-nutritive compounds, such as tannins, in M. cecropioides may worsen PQ-related appetite loss.

 Conclusion